Method Park at a Glance

 - With "Stages", Method Park has developed a process management tool that facilitates definition, implementation and monitoring of development and business processes.

-- Method Park employs approximately 130 staff members at locations in Erlangen, Munich and Stuttgart, as well as in Miami and Detroit in the USA.
+- Method Park has approximately 170 employees at locations in Erlangen, Frankfurt/Main, Hannover, Munich and Stuttgart, as well as in Detroit, Miami and Pittsburgh in the USA.

 - Method Park (Group) posted operating revenue of 25 million euros in 2020.